Coriana/IDM_Train/README.md

 Note that `run_inverse_dynamics_model.py` is designed to be a demo of the IDM, not code to put it into practice.

 # Contribution
+Original IDM Training code by [ViktorThink](https://github.com/ViktorThink), The rest is based on the work by:
 This was a large effort by a dedicated team at OpenAI:
 [Bowen Baker](https://github.com/bowenbaker),
 [Ilge Akkaya](https://github.com/ilge),